 1969: The first national single by the Jackson 5, “I Want You Back,” was released.
 The song later made it to the tops of both the Billboard Hot 100 and R&B charts.

-1970: The Tony Richardson film Ned Kelly, about the Australian outlaw of the same name and starring Rolling Stones frontman Mick Jagger in the titular role, premiered in England.
+1970: Ned Kelly, the Tony Richardson film about the Australian outlaw of the same name starring Rolling Stones frontman Mick Jagger in the titular role, premiered in England.

 1975: The New York Supreme Court reversed a deportation order for John Lennon, allowing him to legally stay in the United States.
 Lennon had been an outspoken critic of the Vietnam war and the Nixon Administration, who’d attempted to force Lennon and wife Yoko Ono out of the country based on drug charges from 1968.
 Lennon subsequently received his green card in July of 1976.

-1977: “We Are the Champions” backed with “We Will Rock You,” the first single from Queen’s sixth LP, News of the World, was released.
+1977: Queen released “We Are the Champions” backed with “We Will Rock You,” the first single from their sixth studio album, News of the World.
 The single went to #2 on the UK chart, #4 on the Billboard Hot 100, and #3 on the Cash Box chart.

-1978: Boston had their first #1 album on the Billboard pop chart with their second LP, Don’t Look Back.
+1978: Boston had their first #1 album on the Billboard pop chart with their second studio album, Don’t Look Back.

 1989: The reformed Jefferson Airplane played a concert at the Golden Gate Park in San Francisco, where admission was a can of food for the San Francisco Food Bank.
 Additional acts at the show included performances by Jefferson Airplane guitarist Jorma Kaukonen’s band Hot Tuna as well as by Bob Weir and Rob Wasserman.